 While we are tattooing, please do your best to limit breaks to every couple of hours if needed.
 When we're all done with your session, we'll take photos of your new tattoo (for the Instajams and Facespaces), then I will bandage you and talk about aftercare procedures.
 At the very end we will do the exchanging of the monies.

 There are a handful of parking spots right in front of the shop.
 If those are full, there is an additional lot behind the building (next to Fitsom) that you can park in.
 Street parking is often ample as well.
 All parking around our shop is free and has no time limitations.

 Should I show up early to my appointment?

 I will meet with you at the time scheduled for your appointment.
 Being 5 minutes early is okay.
 If you're going to be more than 5-7 minutes late, please let me know either via email or if you're driving, for the love of god, don't text and drive... call the shop with your bluetooth or something.
 Please arrive at your appointment safely!

-Any earlier than that, I do ask that you to please wait in the reception area.
+Any earlier than that, I do ask that you to please wait in your car, as we are unable to have an open reception area due to Covid-19 protocols.
 If you show up super early, I may still be with another client and ask that you respect their time and space.
 If I'm not with a client when you arrive, I'm most likely getting ready for you or quickly trying to stuff lunch in my face between appointments.
 There are a few coffee shops and bakeries around that are perfect for killing off a little time if you happen to be significantly early.

 WHEW!!!
 There, did I do it?
 Did I answer all your burning tattoo questions?
-I hope so... this took me a real long time. ;-) If you have any addition questions... shoot me an email.
+I hope so. ;-) If you have any additional questions... shoot me an email. email@example.com